zabaldwin/zabaldwin.github.io/_pages/about.md

 Current Research
 ======
 My area of research is searching for the existence of exotic hybrid mesons, particularly on the $\pi^{0} \eta$ and $\pi^{0} \eta'$ systems.
 The interest in these two systems is due to the strong possibility of the presence of exotic $J^{PC}$   (quantum) numbers in their final states.
-By comparing both systems, the role of flavor symmetry should be illuminated as to allow for a better understanding of meson production mechanisms.
+By comparing both systems, the role of flavor symmetry should be shown as to allow for a better understanding of meson production mechanisms.
+Implementing a partial wave analysis will provide information as to what the exotic hybrid candidate with spinexotic-signature is.

 <p align="center">
   <img src="https://zabaldwin.github.io/files/Screen Shot 2020-01-21 at 12.05.26 AM.png" alt="Photo" style="width: 450px;"/>